Health Benefits Of Clove Essential Oil: The Maluku Islands, Indonesia

 To use it, simply go through your facial routine as per normal (I recommend using sugar and coconut oil as a natural exfoliator) and rinse your face.
 Gently pat your face dry with a towel, apply the oil to clean cotton swab (3-4 drops) and wipe your face with it.
 You can apply more oil to another cotton swab if you feel you need to.

 Allow the oil to sit on your skin for 5 minutes and follow up with a warm water rinse.
 If your skin-type is not naturally oily or combination, you may leave the oil in over the course of your day.
-However, leaving any oil on the surface of your skin is not advisable if you have oily skin, as it can lead to an oil imbalance as your skin generally produces lots of oil over the course of the day.
+However, leaving any oil directly on the skin is not advisable if you have oily skin, as it can lead to an oil imbalance as your skin generally produces lots of oil throughout the day.

 Clove Essential Oil For Energy